GDPR and FOIA

 The Act does not give people access to their own personal data (information about themselves) such as health records.
 If a member of the public wants to see information that a public authority holds about them, they should make a data protection subject access request.

-The following documents detail the model publication scheme from the ICO which has been adopted by UTS and signposts where specific information can be requested.
+The following documents detail the model publication scheme from the ICO which has been adopted by the Diocese of St. Albans Multi-Academy Trust (DSAMAT) and signposts where specific information can be requested.

 FOI requests will only be accepted in writing through the following mechanisms: